 You'll occasionally find anger in these poems, and you'll occasionally find despair, self-loathing, and confusion.
 But mostly, you'll find a woman living in peace with herself and her surroundings.
 Page after page, Kyger describes her universe with respect, compassion, and utter calmness.
 Consider this passage, from a page with a squiggly line on top of it:

-Peter's rucksack got swept away last night at dusk
+Peter's rucksack got swept away last night

 by 30 feet dark silver monsters